heartandhandstraining/heartandhandstraining.github.io/_posts/2020-09-23-Finding-And-Maintaining-Joy.md

 ### Maintaining Joy

-The second brother continued speaking of joy, and I will elaborate more as I review the videos.
+The second brother, Brother Ferguson, continued speaking of joy, and I will elaborate more as I review the videos.
 In maintaining Joy, sources are:

 * Maintaining a close relationship with Jehovah.
   - We are in expectation of Jehovah.
 He cares so much.
 He is our helper and our shield - [Psalms 33:20](https://www.jw.org/en/library/bible/study-bible/books/psalms/33/#v19033020).
 See also [Psalms 5: 11,12](https://www.jw.org/en/library/bible/study-bible/books/psalms/5/#v19005011)